kedacore/keda-docs/content/docs/2.6/scalers/rabbitmq-queue.md

     mode: QueueLength # QueueLength or MessageRate
     value: "100" # message backlog or publish/sec. target per instance
     queueName: testqueue
+    createQueue: "true" # Optional.
+If set, the scaler will try to crete the queue.
+    createBindingsRoutingKeys: "*.sample.# *.sample2.#" # Optional.
+A list, space separated, of routing topics to bind to the QueueName
+    bindingsRoutingExchange: "anExchange" # Optional.
+To be used with createBindingsRoutingKeys.
+Specified the exchange where the bindings should be created.
     vhostName: / # Optional.
 If not specified, use the vhost in the `host` connection string.
     # Alternatively, you can use existing environment variables to read configuration from:
     # See details in "Parameter list" section